superbrothers/kubernetes-docs/kubectl_apply_view-last-applied.md

 ## kubectl apply view-last-applied

-View latest last-applied-configuration annotations of a resource/object
+View the latest last-applied-configuration annotations of a resource/object

 ### Synopsis

 View the latest last-applied-configuration annotations by type/name or file.

  The default output will be printed to stdout in YAML format.
-One can use -o option to change output format.
+You can use the -o option to change the output format.

 ```
 kubectl apply view-last-applied (TYPE [NAME | -l label] | TYPE/NAME | -f FILENAME)